Progressive conservatism: United States

 The Democratic Party has also historically included some progressive conservatives, and like their Republican counterparts, they too have become a minority in their party.
 In the 1930s, Southern Democrats (who made up the majority of the Democratic Party's voter base at the time) supported Franklin D. Roosevelt's economically progressive New Deal programs while remaining socially conservative on topics such as segregation.
 Many of these Southern Democrats later switched to the Republican Party.
 Some Conservative Democrats from the South opposed the New Deal and formed the Conservative Coalition, an alliance of the conservative wings of both major parties - this alliance lasted until 1994.
 The Blue Dog Coalition of the Democratic Party is considered the main successor to the Conservative Coalition.
 Founded in 1995, the Blue Dog Democrats initially continued promoting the socially conservative policies of its predecessor - today, however, the Blue Dogs promote a mixture of social progressivism and moderate fiscal conservatism, and are generally considered centrist.

+John Bel Edwards synthesized "progressive views on economics and his commitment to a strong social safety net" with moderate to conservative social views as governor of Louisiana, a traditionally conservative state.

 Jared Golden, the U.S. representative for Maine's 2nd congressional district since 2019, has described his political philosophy as "progressive conservatism".